CBE SA

 CBE SA (a.k.a.
-Ethiopia Nigd Bank) was an Ethiopian football club, in the city of Addis Abeba.
+Ethiopia Nigd Bank) is an Ethiopian professional football club, in the city of Addis Ababa.
 They played in the Ethiopian Premier League, the top level of professional football in Ethiopia.

 History

 The club was founded in 1982 (1975 E.C.) by the Commercial Bank of Ethiopia.

 In 2010, the club was renamed from Banks Sport Club to Commercial Bank of Ethiopia Sports Association.

 In the 2020/21 season, the club played in the Ethiopian League 1 and advanced to the Ethiopian Higher League.

 In the 2021/22 season, the club made their debut after a long absence from the Ethiopian Higher League but failed to qualify for the Premier League as runners-up to Ethio Electric.